-Various regulatory technical standards and implementing technical standards which will supplement the EU Securitization Regulation have not been published in a finalized form or adopted and the requirements of the European Securitization Rules (including aspects of the EU Due Diligence Requirements and what is or will be required to demonstrate compliance to national regulators) remain unclear.
-Without limitation to the foregoing, no assurance can be given that the EU Due Diligence Requirements, or the interpretation or application thereof, will not change, and, if any such change is effected, whether such change would affect the regulatory position of current or future investors in the Notes.
-In particular, Fannie Mae has no obligation to change the quantum or nature of its holding of the Retained Interest due to any future changes in the European Securitization Rules or in the interpretation thereof.
+Without limitation to the foregoing, no assurance can be given that the EU Due Diligence Requirements, the UK Due Diligence Requirements, or the interpretation or application thereof, will not change, and, if any such change is effected, whether such change would affect the regulatory position of current or future investors in the Notes.
+In particular, Fannie Mae has no obligation to change the quantum or nature of its holding of the Retained Interest due to any future changes in the EU Securitization Rules, the UK Securitization Rules or in the interpretation thereof.

 Article 7 of the EU Securitization Regulation requires the originator, sponsor and SSPE of a securitization to make certain prescribed information relating to the securitization available to investors, competent authorities and, upon request, to potential investors.
 Such prescribed information includes quarterly asset level reporting and quarterly investor reporting using a specified form of reporting template.
 The EU Securitization Regulation does not explicitly specify the jurisdictional scope of application of Article 7.
-Although Fannie Mae and the Issuer are non-

-EU entities, Fannie Mae has elected to provide EU Institutional Investors with certain informational resources to support such investors' compliance with the European Securitization Rules.
+Although Fannie Mae and the Issuer are non-EU entities, Fannie Mae has elected to provide EU Institutional Investors with certain informational resources to support such investors' compliance with the EU Securitization Rules.